AntonRidgway/PascalCompiler/README.md

 % Anton Ridgway, Fall 2013, Pascal Compiler %

-This project is the front-end Pascal compiler for the simplified version of the language used in the Compilers course at the University of Tulsa (CS4013).
+This project is the front-end of a Pascal compiler, designed for the simplified version of the language used in the Compilers course at the University of Tulsa (CS4013).
+It consists of two main components, a lexical analyzer (lexical.c) that breaks up a source file into tokens, and a parser (parser.c) that leverages a decorated parse tree to understand the tokens and assign identifiers memory addresses.
+These are designed to be compiled as separate executables, and run in sequence.
+Together, they are able to identify any lexical, syntax, or semantic errors present in the source code.
+Example source code is included in the /src folder, and a build of the executables with the output for example.pas is included in the /build folder.

+Note that reserved.txt is required for the lexical analyzer to run correctly.

-The repository includes a makefile for easy compilation, as well as an example source file to compile (example.pas), a list of reserved words (the hard-coded input file reserved.txt), and a build folder which includes the program executables for convenience.
-The compiler can be run using compile.bat, which simply executes lexical.exe and parser.exe in sequence.
+The root of the repository includes a makefile for easy compilation, as well as an example source file to compile (example.pas), and the list of reserved words (the hard-coded input, reserved.txt).
+Once built, the compiler can be run using compile.bat, which simply executes lexical.exe and parser.exe in sequence.
 In Windows, this is done on the command line with either:

 compile example.pas